SAP BW4HANA vs Snowflake comparison

 SAP BW4HANA vs. Snowflake

-SAP BW4HANA is ranked 7th in Data Warehouse with 34 reviews while Snowflake is ranked 1st in Data Warehouse with 92 reviews.
+SAP BW4HANA is ranked 8th in Data Warehouse with 36 reviews while Snowflake is ranked 1st in Data Warehouse with 94 reviews.
 SAP BW4HANA is rated 7.4, while Snowflake is rated 8.4.
-The top reviewer of SAP BW4HANA writes "An easy-to-operate and administer tool that needs to consider revising its existing licensing cost".
+The top reviewer of SAP BW4HANA writes "Performs all necessary data warehouse tasks and offers additional functionalities".
 On the other hand, the top reviewer of Snowflake writes "Good usability, good data sharing and elastic compute features, and requires less DBA involvement".
-SAP BW4HANA is most compared with Microsoft Azure Synapse Analytics, Amazon Redshift, SAP HANA, SQL Server and SAP NetWeaver Business Warehouse, whereas Snowflake is most compared with BigQuery, Azure Data Factory, Teradata, Vertica and Oracle Autonomous Data Warehouse.
+SAP BW4HANA is most compared with Microsoft Azure Synapse Analytics, SAP HANA, Amazon Redshift, SQL Server and SAP NetWeaver Business Warehouse, whereas Snowflake is most compared with BigQuery, Azure Data Factory, Teradata, Vertica and Oracle Exadata.
 See our SAP BW4HANA vs. Snowflake report.

 See our list of best Data Warehouse vendors.